A Guide to AYSO Marketing for Regions

 For example, if you are promoting AYSO’s Core program, you have a large audience to appeal to.
 It is AYSO’s most well-known entity with the broadest base, parents of school age children, primarily the mothers of the school age children, not the children themselves.

 Once you have identified the audience, then you can start learn more about them.

 Like stated above, once you know who you are talking to, you need to understand how they like to be spoken to and what they respond to best.

 In this case, the adults that we want to target have the following qualities:

 - They are parents with school age children

 - Avid social media followers (according to data collected from AYSO’s marketing dept.)

-- Are busy, usually have two parents working in the home
+- Are busy, usually have two working parents

 - Usually have more than one child eligible to participate